AntPRams/OnTheMap/README.md

 ## Know issues

-*The purpose of these repositories are to track my progress and so that later I can apply my know how to achieve them, that is, these issues will not be fixed by me in the next couple of months*

 - The url check is not working (see line 99 in `AddLocationController`), the method is very poor and the user can easely add a fake URL

-- The button in the top right corner of the Students List/Location serves to add a location, if you already shared a location is it supposed that button changes its image to a more intuitive one.
+- ~~The button in the top right corner of the Students List/Location serves to add a location, if you already shared a location is it supposed that button changes its image to a more intuitive one.
 This happens only if you change views (between Students Location and List).
-When you add a location for the first time and dismissing the `AddLocationController` with the sumission of your location, the present controller will not update the button image automatically
+When you add a location for the first time and dismissing the `AddLocationController` with the sumission of your location, the present controller will not update the button image automatically~~ -fixed 7/7/19

 ## Built With